RakhithJK/dbeaver-dbeaver-wiki/SSH-Configuration.md

 ![](images/ug/network/ssh/jump-server-configuration.png)

 ### Practical use
 Imagine you have the following situation: your database is located on remote machine with IP address `100.100.100.100` and which is accessible through SSH.
-You can't access this IP directly from your machine because of your network settings or firewall, but you can access other machine with IP address `200.200.200.200` through SSH and **is able** to access desired remote machine.
+You can't access this IP directly from your machine because of your network settings or firewall, but you can access other machine with IP address `200.200.200.200` through SSH and which **is able** to access desired remote machine.
 You will need to specify `100.100.100.100` as a host in regular SSH configuration and `200.200.200.200` as a host in gateway configuration to achieve such "connection order": `localhost` &rarr; `200.200.200.200` &rarr; `100.100.100.100`.

 ## Advanced options